ethereum/consensus-specs/specs/phase0/p2p-interface.md

 ### Encoding strategies

 The token of the negotiated protocol ID specifies the type of encoding to be used for the req/resp interaction.
-Two values are possible at this time:
+Only one value is possible at this time:

--  `ssz`: the contents are [SSZ-encoded](../../ssz/simple-serialize.md).
+-  `ssz_snappy`: The contents are first [SSZ-encoded](../../ssz/simple-serialize.md)
-  This encoding type MUST be supported by all clients.
+  and then compressed with [Snappy](https://github.com/google/snappy) frames compression.
   For objects containing a single field, only the field is SSZ-encoded not a container with a single field.
-  For example, the `BeaconBlocksByRoot` request is an SSZ-encoded list of `Root`'s.
--  `ssz_snappy`: The contents are SSZ-encoded and then compressed with [Snappy](https://github.com/google/snappy) frames compression.
   This encoding type MUST be supported by all clients.

-#### SSZ-encoding strategy (with or without Snappy)
+#### SSZ-snappy encoding strategy

 The [SimpleSerialize (SSZ) specification](../../ssz/simple-serialize.md) outlines how objects are SSZ-encoded.

-If the Snappy variant is selected, we feed the serialized form of the object to the Snappy compressor on encoding.
+To achieve snappy encoding on top of SSZ, we feed the serialized form of the object to the Snappy compressor on encoding.
 The inverse happens on decoding.

 Snappy has two formats: "block" and "frames" (streaming).